 Founded in 1915, the Cornell Law Review is a student-run and student-edited journal that strives to publish novel scholarship that will have an immediate and lasting impact on the legal community.
 The Cornell Law Review publishes six issues annually consisting of articles, essays, book reviews, and student notes.

-The Cornell Law Review is not currently accepting article, essay, or book review submissions.
-We will begin accepting submissions for Volume 100 on Monday, February 10.
+The Cornell Law Review is accepting submissions for Volume 103.

 Welcome to CornellLawReview.org, the new online home of the Cornell Law Review.
 In the spirit of its mission as a student-run journal, the Law Review is launching this site to provide greater access to its top-notch legal scholarship and more publishing opportunities for legal academics.
 The website will host all of the content that the Law Review publishes in print […]